amzn/app-platform/docs/index.md

 test helpers to setup fakes for core components such as `Scopes`.
 We like using [Turbine](https://github.com/cashapp/turbine/) for verifying the reactive behavior of our `Presenters`.

+#### Integration

+The Gradle plugin comes with a convenient DSL to take care of many necessary configurations, e.g. it sets up the *Compose* compiler for *Molecule* and *Compose Multiplatform*.
+It configures KSP and integrates *kotlin-inject-anvil* for each platform.
+It sets the Android namespace and artifact ID when the module structure is enabled.

 ## License

 ```